temporalio/documentation/docs/concepts/what-is-an-event.md

 ### WorkflowExecutionFailed

-This event indicates that the Workflow execution has unsuccessfully completed and contains the Workflow execution error.
+This Event indicates that the Workflow Execution has unsuccessfully completed and contains the error returned by the latest Workflow Function Execution.

 | Field                            | Description                                                                       |
 | -------------------------------- | --------------------------------------------------------------------------------- |